FireTS/rbxts-transformer-macros/README.md

-# rbxts-transformer-wrapper
+# rbxts-transformer-macros
-A roblox-ts transformer that allows you to "wrap" instances at compile-time.
+A roblox-ts transformer that allows you to add macros to instances, strings, etc at compile-time.
+This was specifically designed to act as a compile-time "wrapper" for instances, but works on almost any interface.

 ## What is the purpose of wrapping instances?
 Wrapping instances is a useful way to extend functionality of Roblox's instances, as they do not provide the ability to augment them natively.